 This baby kale salad is an easy and delicious way to get your greens in.
 It’s perfect for entertaining or as a side salad on a busy weeknight, since it’s so quick and easy to throw together.
 The sweet balsamic vinaigrette has just the right balance of sweet, tangy, and savoury.

 I wanted to keep this salad simple and elegant with just a few components that give it the balance of sweet and savoury I was going for.
 I also wanted to keep it refined sugar free, so I opted to use a couple of tablespoons of date paste to add just the right amount of sweetness.

 I love chives and (thanks to my mom who planted a bunch for me many years ago) I always have some growing outside on the deck during the warmer months.
 But if you don’t have chives on hand you could substitute a teaspoon of finely chopped onion or garlic.

 I love the flavour and tenderness of baby kale, but you could certainly substitute regular kale.
 Just give it a quick massage first to tenderize the leaves, then just chop it up.
 Spinach, baby spinach, arugula or really any other type of greens would work well too.

-Or if you’re looking for plant based ways to turn this kale salad into a complete meal by adding some protein.
+Or if you’re looking for plant based ways to turn this baby kale salad into a complete meal by adding some protein.
 Simply add some baked or sauteed tofu, tempeh, roasted sweet potato chunks, lentils or some crispy roasted chickpeas for extra crunch and protein.